 This page contains information on the specialty of intensive care medicine, a higher specialty recruiting to ST3-level vacancies.
 ICM is not a medical specialty, however does accept applicants from medical training backgrounds.

-Please note - intensive care medicine is not participating in the RCP ST3 recruitment process.
+Please note - intensive care medicine is not participating in the Physician Specialty Recruitment Office ST3 recruitment process.

 Recruitment to intensive care medicine is being coordinated by Health Education West Midlands.

 Intensive care medicine (ICM) is an exciting and dynamic specialty with the responsibility for caring for the most critically ill patients in hospital, providing a link between basic clinical skills and the most up-to-date technology.

 want exposure to the widest range of pathology across all hospital specialties

 As an ICM doctor you will have responsibility for caring for the most critically ill patients in hospital.
 While other medical specialties deal exclusively with specific organs or body systems, ICM encompasses patients with the entire spectrum of medical and surgical pathology.

 An ICM doctor is able to provide advanced organ support during critical illness and is responsible for co‐ordinating the care of patients on the ICU.

 ICM is high‐tech, life‐saving care that underpins and interacts with all other areas of the hospital.
 This is an exciting time to undertake ICM training; for the first time ever it is now possible to train exclusively in ICM.

 As a speciality ICM is still expanding; the population is growing older and medical technology in conjunction with ever improving pharmacological treatment has resulted in patients living with conditions that were deemed unsurvivable only a few years ago.

 Many of these patients depend on the support of intensive care during the acute phase of their illness.